Azerbaijan continues trial of Armenian citizens with final statements from defendants

-BAKU, Azerbaijan, December 22.
-The open court hearing in the criminal case against citizens of the Republic of Armenia—Arayik Harutyunyan, Arkadi Gukasian, Bako Sahakyan, Davit Ishkhanyan, David Babayan, Levon Mnatsakanyan, and others—accused of war crimes, crimes against peace, crimes against humanity, including planning and waging an aggressive war, genocide, violations of the laws and customs of war, terrorism, financing of terrorism, illegal seizure of power, unlawful retention of authority, and numerous other offenses committed as a result of Armenia’s military aggression against Azerbaijan, continued with the defendants delivering their final statements on December 22, Trend reports.
+BAKU, Azerbaijan, December 23.
+The open court hearing in the criminal case against citizens of the Republic of Armenia—Arayik Harutyunyan, Arkadi Gukasian, Bako Sahakyan, Davit Ishkhanyan, David Babayan, Levon Mnatsakanyan, and others—accused of war crimes, crimes against peace, crimes against humanity, including planning and waging an aggressive war, genocide, violations of the laws and customs of war, terrorism, financing of terrorism, illegal seizure of power, unlawful retention of authority, and numerous other offenses committed as a result of Armenia’s military aggression against Azerbaijan—resumed on December 23, Trend reports.

-The session was held at the Baku Military Court under the chairmanship of Judge Zeynal Aghayev, with judges Camal Ramazanov and Anar Rzayev and reserve judge Gunel Sadigova.
+The session was held at the Baku Military Court under the chairmanship of Judge Zeynal Aghayev, with judges Jamal Ramazanov and Anar Rzayev and reserve judge Gunel Samadova.

 Each of the accused was provided with interpreters in their preferred language and defense attorneys, ensuring full compliance with procedural rights.